 Buying a cask directly from a distillery used to be the cheapest way to buy a cask, starting at around £1,000 even for a cask from a more established distillery.
 Distilleries have upped their prices in recent years to reflect the greater awareness of the potential profits to be made from casks.
 Casks sold in this way are usually all from comparable stock, so when you come to sell your cask there can be a lot of similar casks on the market, which can impact the profit you will be able to make on the cask.

-It is now impossible to buy a cask of Macallan except by invitation.
+It is now impossible to buy casks of Macallan or Springbank except as older casks on the secondary market.
 This is true of many established distilleries as they generally have no need to release funds from their casks in this way and so do not make casks available for the public to buy direct.